Scully and Angular Universal, comparing benchmarks

 When building and maintaining a large website, for example a business directory, where rerenders are often necessary, this can become very important.
 If it takes an hour or more to prerender all the pages the data might have changed again before the process ended.
 So let's see how both technologies behave on the same application and come up with the actual metrics!

-Important: This post is not intented to break down or bash any of the 2 technologies.
+Important: This post is not intended to break down or bash any of the 2 technologies.
 I love both of them very much and I believe they both have their use case!
 As a good software engineer you should always try to make the best and informed decisions about technology choices, especially if you can base those decisions on simple benchmarks!

 Example application